syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/axis.md

 {% if page.publishingplatform == "aspnet-core" %}

 Numeric axis type is used to represent the numeric values in the axis labels.
-You can specify the [valueType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapAxis~ValueType.html)property for the axis is **Numeric**.
+You can specify the [valueType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapAxis~ValueType.html) property for the axis is **Numeric**.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}